Journey on Wadawurrung Country

 As a sign of respect, Elders are addressed as Uncle or Aunty; and as a further sign of respect, Elder is spelled with a capital letter.

-As you move through this exhibition, you will hear the voices of Wadawurrung people, from Wadawurrung's most senior Elders to future Elders, as they have bravely shared their journey and the journey of those who walked before them.
+As you move through this exhibition, you will hear the voices of Wadawurrung people, from Wadawurrung's most senior Elders to future leaders, as they have bravely shared their journey and the journey of those who walked before them.

 I'm not an Aboriginal person, can I attend this exhibition?